sigjhl/gabor_pygame/README.md

-# Gabor Patch Visual Search Training
+# Gabor Patch Visual Search Training Game

-This project is a visual search training application using Gabor patches.
+This project is a visual search training game using Gabor patches.
 It challenges users to find matching patches within a time limit, recording scores for a leaderboard.

 ## Features